 We will be running four sessions during the day:

-Visit our videos page to see more interviews with industry leaders on the challenges around Net Zero
+Visit our videos page to see more interviews with industry leaders.

 The conference is aimed at energy analysts, researchers, strategy and policy thinkers from all backgrounds, including industry, academia and research organisations, government, the finance community, NGOs and consultancies.

 If you are not a BIEE member and would like to receive information about this and future BIEE conferences please sign up for email updates

 George Day, Head of Economic Strategy, Energy Systems Catapult